fenago/katacoda-scenarios/apache-spark/apache-spark-dataframe-using-rdd-structtype/steps/7/text.md

 To overcome this limitation, we have a createDataFrame method, which takes an RDD and schema as parameters to create a dataFrame.
 Let us create a dataFrame using createDataFrame method.

 We shall be using the same input file `mlb_players.csv` for this task as well.
-However, you are highly encouraged to use another input file and play around.

 **Step 1:** Click **IDE Editor** tab to open Visual Studio and open solution explorer and open `apache-spark/src/main/scala/training/createDf.scala` to view scala file.